 I remember the summer before my freshman year of college, and how absolutely scared I was of orientation.
-I had decided to go to an out of state university that no one in my home town had ever heard of.
+I’d decided to go to an out of state university that no one in my home town had ever heard of.
 I didn’t know anyone that went to my university – I was completely alone.
 And I was terrified.
 I had no idea what to expect at orientation, and I had no idea how to prepare.
 That’s why I’m writing this post!
 So you guys will know exactly what to do.
 For even more tips and tricks for rocking your college orientation, check out the ultimate guide to orientation HERE!

 First thing to expect at orientation – a LOT of people.
 You’re going to walk into a building packed with students and parents (who are probably crying) and stand in line to get your orientation packet.
 They’re going to split you up into groups, so even if you go to orientation with someone you know, you will probably be in different groups.
 For the next two days, expect to walk all over campus with your new group (so wear comfortable shoes).